Analytics Market is a one-stop resource for anything you can do with Google Analytics. Tips and tricks, product news, API tools, and more!

 Cookies

-The tracking code sends all of the information to your Google Analytics account via a file request from www.google-analytics.com named __utm.gif.
+The tracking code sends all of the information to your Google Analytics account via a request to www.google-analytics.com/collect.
 It will have a long query string (question mark followed by variables) that contains all the pageview and visit information.
-You can use ad-blocking addons for Firefox to see whether or not that file is being requested.
+You can use the Chrome, Firefox, or Internet Explorer developer console (press F12 on your keyboard) to see if the file is being requested.
 If it is, your code is working fine.
-It's gathering all the information, setting cookies and sending it all to your account.
+It’s gathering all the information, setting cookies and sending it all to your account.